 Recommended Beginner Beekeeping Books:

-“The Backyard Beekeeper” by Kim Flottum (Fourth Edition)
+“The Backyard Beekeeper” by Kim Flottum (Fourth or Fifth Edition)

 “Beekeeping for Dummies” by Howland Blackiston